 Providing online customer service

 It's important to provide good customer service, whether you're selling in person or online.
-Put simply, when you offer good customer service, your customers are happy after interacting with you, your products, and your services.
+When you offer good customer service, your customers are more likely to be happy after interacting with you, your products, and your services.

 Choosing customer service strategies